Sophie-Germain/DataMining/README.md

-# Diplomado-Mineria-de-Datos
+# Data mining class
-Material para el diplomado de Minería de Datos
+## Professor of this class: Fall 2016
+Material prepared by myself